Homeschooling sounds great in homeschooling magazines and on the Internet, but it's not everyone's cup of tea.Click To Tweet

 Safe environment for kids

 One of the biggest benefits of homeschooling your child is the guarantee of your child’s safety.
-Even when you are not physically present with your child in the same room but you know your child is safe as he/she is within the premises of your house.
+Even when you are not physically present with your child in the same room but you know your child is safe as he/she is within the house.

 Also, you can monitor and watch your child’s activities, you can choose who he/she should be friends with, what environment is safe for him, which kind of games should he indulge in.